storj/storj/docs/design/storagenode-graceful-exit.md

 ### During exit
 - When a Storage Node is in the process of gracefully exiting the network, it shall continue to participate in the requested audits and uptimes checks.
 - When a Storage Node is in the process of gracefully exiting the network, it shall continue to honor to download requests.
 	- The Storage Node keep a separate and detailed metric of network bandwidth used to serve the data to clients vs bandwidth used for graceful exit.
-The Storage Node shall NOT get paid for bandwidth used for graceful exit but shall get paid for the bandwidth used to serve data to clients(downloads, audits, uptime checks etc...)
+The Storage Node shall NOT get paid for bandwidth used for graceful exit but shall get paid for the bandwidth used to serve data to clients(downloads, audit egress)
 - When a Storage Node is gracefully exiting the network, it shall delete the piece from its storage after it is successfully transferred to other peer Storage Nodes as directed by the Satellite.
 The Satellite shall support the mechanism to verify that the transferred piece is correct and complete.
 - When a Storage Node is exiting the network gracefully, it shall keep a detailed record of the network bandwidth used for the purpose of Graceful Exit and shall provide the metrics information to satellite upon request.
 - The Satellite shall have a mechanism in place to make sure that the Storage Node reporting is correct.
 This shall eliminate Storage Node from reporting incorrect metrics interms of bandwidth usage.
 (TBD, is this needed on the satellite side??)

 ### When Exited
 - When a Storage Node left the network, the satellite shall have the capabilty to run a report to get information exited and/or exiting Storage Nodes, so that it shall pay them their escrow amounts accordingly.
 The report shall support the number of Storage Nodes left in a configurable specified time frame and shall include other information as shown below (TBD):
 	- NodeID
 	- Wallet address
 	- The date the node joined the network
 	- The date the node exited
 	- GB Transferred (amount of data the node transferred during exiting)
 - When a Storage Node exits ungracefully, the satellite shall keep track of this and shall subject the Storage Node to be DQed and their escrow payment shall be denied.
 The factors that shall affect the escrow payments are
 	- the Storage Node tranferring incorrect data to other nodes
 	- the Storage Node not transferring complete pieces it holds